Cerebellum-Realtime/clientSDK/README.md

 This method is used to create a JWT token using an API key and a payload.
 The token is then used to authenticate with the Cerebellum server.

-**DO NOT NUSE THIS METHOD IN THE FRONT END CODE IN PRODUCTION**
+**DO NOT USE THIS METHOD IN THE FRONT-END CODE IN PRODUCTION**

-If this meethod is used in the front end code in production, your API key will be exposed to the client-side code.
+If this method is used in the front-end code in production, your API key will be exposed to the client-side code.
 This is a security risk.

 **Arguments**

 - **`apiKey: string`**
     - **Description**: The `apiKey` parameter is a string that represents the API key used for authentication.
 It is used to create the JWT token.
 - **`payload: JWTPayload`**
     - **Description**: The `payload` parameter is an object that represents the data to be included in the JWT token.
 It is used to create the JWT token.

 **Return Type**

 - **`Promise<void>`**
     - **Description**: The `createToken` method returns a Promise that resolves when the token is created.
 If the token creation is successful, the Promise resolves.
 If there is an error, the Promise rejects with an error message.

 **Example**